yergin/qt-cmake-vscode/README.md

 `bash build/notarize.sh`

 You will be prompted to press the \[RETURN\] key when your app has been notarized.
 Press the key after you receive an email confiramtion so that the your app is stapled with the approval.
-Your notarized app will be moved into the `build\notarized` folder.
+Your notarized app will be moved into the `build/notarized` folder.

 Known issues
 ------------